 #4.
 Are enzymes dangerous to take?

-Some people are worried that by taking an enzyme, it will cause your stomach lining to break down or digest the soft tissues in your mouth and gut.
+Some people are worried that enzymes will cause your stomach lining to break down or digest the soft tissues in your mouth and gut.
+The good news is that this is not true.

-This is not the case: the enzymes act to help break down the foods we consume and are prevented from breaking down healthy nondenatured proteins in the body.
-The are many mechanisms by which plant-based enzymes are prevented from doing any kind of damage to the digestive system.
+Enzymes act to help break down the foods we consume and are prevented from breaking down healthy nondenatured proteins in the body.
+There are many mechanisms by which plant-based enzymes are prevented from doing any kind of damage to the digestive system.

 #5.
 Will you need to continue taking them?

-If there is any (small) decrease in enzyme production, it will return to normal shortly after discontinuing the supplement.
+If there is a small decrease in enzyme production, it will return to normal shortly after discontinuing the supplement.

 #6.
 When should you take a digestive enzyme supplement?